 We currently offer the Llama Michiq Training program for whose interested to learn in depth the world of llamas as an companion animal and as llama medicine.

-Feel free to contact us if you are interested to receive llama assisted activity here at our place in Sonora or to bring this experience to your institution.
+Feel free to contact us if you are interested to receive Llama Medicine Experience activity here at our place in Sonora or to bring it to your institution.